Get

 When Should I Take My Cat to the Vet?

 Most of the time, your cat’s zoomies will be a completely normal part of their behavior and nothing to be concerned about.
-However, if your cat is zooming much more than usual or has other accompanying signs, it is best to take them to your veterinarian to get them checked over.
+However, if your cat is zooming much more than usual or has other accompanying signs, it is best to take them to a veterinarian to get them checked over.

 For more senior cats in particular, watch out for weight loss, hunger, excessive vocalization, abnormal sleep patterns, or other strange behaviors, as these could be signs of hyperthyroidism (an overactive thyroid), a common condition in older cats.
+Some behavioral issues can be potentially solved by an online consultation.

 Conclusion